 All 50,000,000 Class A ordinary shares sold as part of the units in the Public Offering contain a redemption feature under which holders of Class A ordinary shares may, two business days prior to the consummation of a Business Combination, redeem their Class A ordinary shares for a per-share price, payable in cash, equal to the aggregate amount then on deposit in the Trust Account, including interest, less income taxes payable, divided by the number of then outstanding Class A ordinary shares.
 In accordance with ASC 480, "Distinguishing Liabilities from Equity" ("ASC 480"), redemption provisions not solely within an entity's control require the security to be classified outside of permanent equity.
 Ordinary liquidation events, which involve the redemption and liquidation of all of an entity's equity instruments, are excluded from the provisions of ASC 480.
 Although we did not specify a maximum redemption threshold, our charter provides that in no event will we redeem our Class A ordinary shares in an amount that would cause our net tangible assets, or total shareholders' equity, to fall below \$5,000,001.
-Accordingly, at March 31, 2016, 47,641,733 of our 50,000,000 Class A ordinary shares were classified outside of permanent equity.
+Accordingly, at September 30, 2016, 47,674,947 of our 50,000,000 Class A ordinary shares were classified outside of permanent equity.

-Net Loss per Ordinary Share
+Net Income (Loss) per Ordinary Share

-Net loss per ordinary share is computed by dividing net loss attributable to ordinary shares by the weighted average number of ordinary shares outstanding during the period, plus to the extent dilutive the incremental number of ordinary shares to settle warrants, as calculated using the treasury stock method.
-At March 31, 2016, we had outstanding warrants for the purchase of up to 34,750,000 Class A ordinary shares.
-For all periods presented, the weighted average of these shares was excluded from the calculation of diluted net loss per ordinary share because its inclusion would not have been dilutive.
-As a result, diluted net loss per ordinary share.
+Net income (loss) per ordinary share is computed by dividing net income (loss) attributable to ordinary shares by the weighted average number of ordinary shares outstanding during the period, plus to the extent dilutive the incremental number of ordinary shares to settle warrants, as calculated using the treasury stock method.
+At September 30, 2016, we had outstanding warrants for the purchase of up to 34,750,000 Class A ordinary shares.
+An aggregate of 47,674,947 shares of Class A ordinary shares subject to possible redemption at September 30, 2016 have been excluded from the calculation of basic income (loss) per ordinary shares since such shares, if redeemed, only participate in their pro rata share of the trust earnings.
+The shares are included within the diluted per share calculation.
+The Company has not considered the effect of warrants sold in the Initial Public Offering in the calculation of diluted income (loss) per share, since their inclusion would be anti-dilutive.